-the first of August 2011 - the first tax- nesses in the programs it offers. exempt sustainable energy bond issue in the U.S. based on guarantees of monetized energy savings.
+The Delaware SEU is registered as a nonprofit, tax-exempt 501 (c)(3) entity funded from sustainable energy financing.
+The Delaware SEU completed its inaugural tax-exempt bond issue on the first of August 2011 - the first tax-exempt sustainable energy bond issue in the U.S. based on guarantees of monetized energy savings.

 The \$67.4 million par value energy efficiency bond was oversold within two hours of its offering.
-In fact, the serial bond issue generated premiums in excess of \$5 million and sold at the low arbitrage yield of 3.7% over its 20 year - Monitoring and Verification (M&V) is debt service period.
-The rapidity with which investors subscribed to the bond awakened many to the transformative SEU is responsible for monitoring and power of the SEU concept.
+In fact, the serial bond issue generated premiums in excess of \$5 million and sold at the low arbitrage yield of 3.7% over its 20 year debt service period.
+The rapidity with which investors subscribed to the bond awakened many to the transformative power of the SEU concept.